JimmyTan2000/SiT/README.md

 ```bash
 torchrun --nnodes=1 --nproc_per_node=1 train.py --model SiT-B/8 --num-classes 1 --epochs 300 --global-batch-size 150 --num-workers 0 --ckpt-every 2000 --cfg-scale 1.0 --image-size 128
 ```
+`Note`: Our dataset is generated using [this repository](https://github.com/JimmyTan2000/nerf-image-generation).

 ## Test your model after training
 You can use the trained model to generate images using the poses with the `model_inference.py` script.
 It will output both the generated images as well as the ground truth images for comparison to the specified directory.